zarpafantasma/corpus_rythmos/II- Aetherion_Theory_and_Implications/017-en_US-RTM_Unified_Field_Framework.md

 - **Anchor and Call to Integration**\
   While the **philosophical and poetic** explorations continue in a parallel corpus, this paper is the **anchor** that connects meaning to measurement.
 It concludes with a call for a science that is both **empirically rigorous** and **existentially relevant**, whose ultimate value lies not only in predictive power but in deepening our understanding of our place in a resonant, interconnected cosmos.

-With this framework, every subsequent chapter must ground its mathematical and experimental claims in **testable predictions**—ensuring that RTM remains open to **refutation** and **refinement** rather than dogmatic assertion.
+With this framework, every subsequent chapter must ground its mathematical and experimental claims in **testable predictions**, ensuring that RTM remains open to **refutation** and **refinement** rather than dogmatic assertion.

 **3 \| Part II – Field–Theory Formalism and Unification**